Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Staggering during the time he is present while also dealing a small amount of damage.
 If you are not making use of the

-Improved Invoke Niuzao, the Black Ox talent, then this damage is negligible, and the cooldown's defensive bonuses are more useful to consider.
+Improved Invoke Niuzao, the Black Ox talent, then this damage is largely negligible, and the cooldown's defensive bonuses are more useful to consider.

 Touch of Death is to be used when an enemy's Health is low enough to allow it.
 While the damage it deals will also remove a portion of your